 In network terms, the above explorations are “graph-global” questions, pertaining to properties of single nodes in relation to the entire graph.
 More comparisons are possible if we turn to what would be termed “graph-local” questions in network terms, that is, investigation of properties that are calculated based on a neighborhood of each node ((Needham & Hodler, 2019a), 6).
 Here, we attempt only two.
 First, we could show how faithfully the promotion rules in the game mimic the statutory promotion rules in “Examination”.
 Secondly, we will turn to the dice values which accompany the promotions in the game to gauge the value judgement of the game designer.

 For the first question, we examine the case of prefect as an example, comprising two positions in the game: P117, Prefect in a busy prefecture (fanfu 煩府) and P118 Prefect in a simple prefecture (jianfu 簡府).
 This has two reasons.
 First, the prefect has a relatively high centrality in the game (see Gephi analysis and graph, both are in modularity class 20).
 Secondly, there has been a scholarly debate about the prefects lately.
 The debate is relevant for our argument because it shows that, while the game certainly does not reflect reality, the statutory system of the Qing, for which the “Examination of Rank-Classes” stand as proxies, did not perform much better.
-It was by itself an “utopia of rules.”
+It was by itself a “utopia of rules.”
 Reality on the ground looked very differently.

 In the Qing administrative system, the prefecture is a unit of territorial administration that is between the county and the province.
 A prefecture has several counties, and a province has several prefectures.
 Appointments to prefect positions were the subject of a recent study by Hu Heng et al. which is part of the growing body of research that is being produced out of the Chinese Government Employee Database-Qing (CGED-Q, (Hu Heng 胡恒 et al., 2020)).
 Hu Heng et al. focus on appointment procedures in the appointments of 3,403 prefects in CGED-Q (1833-1911).
 Prefectures had designations of importance, namely as “most important” (zuiyao 最要), “important” (yao 要), and “simple” (jian 簡).
 They also had designations of appointment prerogative, namely: 1. appointment by imperial edict (qingzhi que 請旨缺, 48.3% of vacancies); 2. appointment upon request of the governor (tidiao que 題調缺, 26.1.% of vacancies); 3. appointment by Board of Personnel (buxuan que 部選缺, 25.6% of vacancies).
 This makes prefectures a perfect case to discuss the balance of power between the court, the Ministry of Personnel, and the provincial governors.
 Hu argues (p.
 368) that 43.3% of all vacancies (102) were to be appointed by imperial edict (qingzhi que 請旨缺), and these were located in the most important, connected and wealthy places.
 This shows that the throne maintained centralized power over the appointment process, while the Board of Personnel was comparatively weak, finding its appointments infringed by both the throne and the governors.